What The Difference Between A And An

 Expert Opinions

 Linguists and grammar experts generally advocate for following the sound-based rule to ensure clarity and avoid ambiguity.
-They emphasize that while some exceptions may be acceptable, consistency is paramount.
+They stress that while some exceptions may be acceptable, consistency is essential Simple as that..

 Many style guides and grammar handbooks now recommend using "a" or "an" based strictly on the phonetic sound of the following word, regardless of its spelling.
 This reflects a broader effort to promote clear, concise, and accessible writing.